ruthyee12/LBYARCH_MCO2/README.md

 **Performance Comparison**

-Over several runs, the C implementation showed average execution times ranging from 0.010 to 0.012 seconds.
+Over several runs, the C implementation showed average execution times ranging from 0.010 to 0.012 seconds for vector size 2^20.
+This pattern of behaviour is also noticeable as the vector size increases.
 The effective compilation and optimization strategies used by modern C compilers are responsible for this comparatively fast performance.
 However, with execution times ranging from 0.0022 to 0.0028 seconds, the x86-64 assembly implementation showed noticeably faster performance.
 The assembly code demonstrated the advantages of low-level programming for tasks requiring high performance, outperforming C by almost five times.
 The superior performance of the assembly code can be attributed to its direct access to CPU instructions and registers.
 Assembly attains a higher level of efficiency by reducing overhead, such as memory access and function call abstractions that are inherent in higher-level languages.
 Because of this, it is especially well-suited for computationally demanding tasks like calculating distances or doing other repeating mathematical calculations.